 BIOSCI 107 : Biology for Biomedical Science: Cellular Processes

 This course provides an introduction to human biology with particular emphasis on the cellular basis of form and function.
-Cellular components and processes of blood, neural, muscular, developmental, immune and supporting systems will be discussed.
+Cellular components and processes of blood, neural, muscular, immune and supporting systems will be discussed.
 The course focuses primarily on processes relevant in humans, however, the fundamental nature of the topics covered is of much wider relevance, and the course is recommended for anyone interested in biology.
 This course is one of the four core courses taken by first year BHSc or BSc (Biomedical Science) students wanting to apply for clinical programme selection.

 Capabilities Developed in this Course

-- Understand and describe the cellular processes that enable human cells to perform required functions.
-(Capability 1, 2 and 5)
+- Define and describe the cellular processes that enable human cells to perform required functions.
+(Capability 3 and 4)

 |Laboratories||20%||Group & Individual Coursework|